JW2586/plasma-ball-entropy-generator/README.md

 # 🔮 Plasma ball entropy generator
+*This is a proof of concept inspired by Cloudflare's implementation of Lavarand*

 <img src="https://github.com/JW2586/Plasma-ball-entropy-generator/blob/e45cb5215a0c4632ddd4b8947a264bf6d1db87db/Images/Hardware%20setup.jpg" alt="alt text" width="400" height="whatever">

 # Using a chaotic Plasma globe as an entropy source for random number generation